-A 60 - year - old female patient present to civil hospital Rajkot with chief complaint of generalized Abdominal Pain and vomiting for 15 days, pain non radiating, non referred and abdomen was visibly distended, Mild tenderness present all over abdomen without any guarding or rigidity at time of admission.
+A 60 - year - old male patient present to civil hospital Rajkot with chief complaint of generalized Abdominal Pain and vomiting for 3 days, pain non radiating, non referred and abdomen was visibly distended, Mild tenderness present all over abdomen without any guarding or rigidity at time of admission.
+Patient was known case of hypertension since 5 years and took Tab Atenolol regularly.

-On Examination patient was vitally stable and maintaining saturation on room air and per abdomen mild distension with tenderness present all over abdomen.
-There was no palpable lump, VGP, Discharging sinus or dilated vein over abdomen.
-All routine blood investigations and laboratory investigations were found to be normal except WBC count (16100/cmm) and creatinine (1.8 mg/dl) were raised.
+On Examination patient was vitally stable and maintaining saturation on room air and per abdomen mild distension with tenderness present all over abdomen with palpable cough impulse present in right side of Inguinal region.
+There was no palpable lump, VGP, Discharging sinus or dilated vein over abdoemen.
+All routine blood investigations and laboratory investigations were found to be normal.